RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests.md

 Invoke-AtomicTest All -PathToAtomicsFolder C:\AtomicRedTeam\atomics
 ```

-#### Specify an Alternate Path for the Execution Log
+#### Specify an Alternate Path\Filename for the Execution Log

 ```powershell
 Invoke-AtomicTest T1117 -ExecutionLogPath 'C:\Temp\mylog.csv'
 ```

-By default, test execution details are written to `Invoke-AtomicTest-ExecutionLog.csv` in the current directory.
+By default, test execution details are written to `Invoke-AtomicTest-ExecutionLog.csv` in the tmp directory.
 Use the `-ExecutionLogPath` parameter to write to a different file.
-Execution is only logged in the execution log when the attack commands are run (not when `-ShowDetails` , `-CheckPrereqs`, `GetPrereqs`, or `-Cleanup` switches are used).
+Execution is only logged when the attack commands are run (not when the `-ShowDetails` , `-CheckPrereqs`, `GetPrereqs`, or `-Cleanup` switches are used).
 Use the `-NoExecutionLog` switch to not write execution details to disk.

 #### Confirm